get started today

 Boost Your Health Journey with Ahara

-If you’re ready to experience the benefits of Semaglutide or Tirzepatide, Ahara is here for you.
+If you’re ready to experience the benefits of semaglutide or tirzepatide, Ahara is here for you.
 Through Ahara’s weight loss program, patients can get easy online access to doctor-prescribed weight loss medication at affordable prices.
-Ahara’s Compounded Semaglutide starts at just $195 for your first month, with the Compounded Tirzepatide starting at only $345.
+Ahara’s compounded semaglutide starts at just $195 for your first month, with the compounded tirzepatide starting at only $345.
 These medications have the same active ingredient as the brand name version and provide the same results.

 To ensure sustained weight loss results, Ahara also offers regular check-ins with registered dietitians.
 In these check-ins, you’ll receive personalized nutrition support to aid your weight loss journey.
 Patients are provided with a free nutrition plan that helps them to stay on track with their goals.